 What does emotional white space look like with farmers?

-Ideally we want to stimulate positive emotions, but offering solutions to avoid negative emotions can be effective too.
+Ideally, we want to stimulate positive emotions, but offering solutions to avoid negative emotions can be effective too.
 An herbicide brand and a farmer can bond over their mutual contempt for weeds.
 Any brand in the business of genetics – whether crop or livestock – may gain a huge competitive advantage by tapping into anticipation or optimism rather than merely presenting productivity and profit data.
 Choosing a particular crop insurance may help a farmer avoid the disapproval of his or her ag lender.

 The value of emotion in marketing to farmers is irrefutable.
 Ag brands have the opportunity to find their unique, emotional white space.
-And then decide if they want to be in the sea of sameness of pride, confidence or peace of mind, or if they are brave enough to find their own emotional white space.
+And then they can decide if they want to be in the sea of sameness of pride, confidence or peace of mind, or if they are brave enough to find their own white space.